danpops/Calculator/README.md

 # Calculator Java Application

-Simple Java calculator application developed by myself.
+Java calculator application developed by myself in one file.

 ## Installation